-In general, customers and accounts that are considered to be at low risk of identity theft or fraudulent use are assumed to be subject to "simplified risk-based customer due diligence (SDD).
+In general, customers that are considered to be at low risk of identity theft or fraudulent use are assumed to be subject to "simplified risk-based customer due diligence (SDD).

-Further, the FSA believes that the following points need to be taken into account, and as long as they are in line with (1) through (6) and (Note 1) through (Note 3) below, they may be subject to SDD.
+Further, the FSA believes that the following points need to be taken into account, and as long as they are in line with (1) through (3), they may be subject to SDD.